 Human Studies Major

 Social Science Core (24 credits).
-Students are required to select 24 credits from three of the following departments in the College of Arts and Sciences: economics, history, political science, psychology, and sociology and anthropology.
-These departments determine which of their courses are suitable for the B.I.S. major.
+Students are required to select 24 credits from three of the following subject areas: economics, history, political science, psychology, and sociology and anthropology.

-The 24 credits must be distributed as follows: four courses from one department, two courses from a second department, and two courses from a third.
+The 24 credits must be distributed as follows: four courses from one subject area, two courses from a second subject area, and two courses from a third.
 Only two prerequisite or introductory-level courses are allowed in the major.
 Students should meet with an advisor for more information regarding these courses.

 Methodology Course (3 credits).
 Students are strongly advised to fulfill this requirement by taking HDF 202.
 In exceptional cases, students may be allowed to meet the methods requirement by taking PSY 200, SOC 301, or STA 220.